Shooting Star, Dodecatheon meadia

 Using Shooting Star perennials in a garden

-Shooting Star will make a great plant for a garden during the spring months.
+Shooting Star will make an excellent plant for a garden during the spring months.